 Koalas are known as picky eaters.
 There are hundreds of different types of eucalyptus, but koalas only eat a few dozen kinds.
 And koalas won’t eat every leaf off of each branch.
 In fact, at the San Diego Zoo, we offer each koala 25 pounds of fresh eucalyptus each day, and each only eats about 1.5 pounds of it.
 We give them a lot to choose from because they know what's best!

-While koalas currently aren’t listed as a threatened speciesA government term denoting a species that seems likely to become endangered in the near future., 80% of koala habitatWhere an animal or plant normally lives and grows. has been lost to human homes and businesses, droughtAn extended time when little or no rain falls, causing a water shortage for plants and animals., and fires.
+While koalas currently aren’t listed as an endangeredAnimals or plants that survive in such low numbers that they could become extinct in a few years unless something is done to help the populations increase. speciesA group of individuals that have many of the same characteristics, and are different from all other animals in some important way.
+Hamsters and mice are two different species of rodent., 80 percent of koala habitatWhere an animal or plant normally lives and grows. has been lost to human homes and businesses, droughtAn extended time when little or no rain falls, causing a water shortage for plants and animals., and fires.
 That makes life hard for an animalAny living thing that is not a plant.
 Most animals can move about freely.
 All use plants or other animals as food.
 All have sensory organs. that needs eucalyptus forests to survive, like koalas do.
-Koalas also are at risk when close to human populations, being killed by cars or dogs.
+Koalas also are at risk when close to human populations and being killed by cars or dogs.
 Many people are working together to protect koala habitatWhere an animal or plant normally lives and grows. and help these cuddly looking creatures survive.